Minions (film): Development

 Development on Minions was greenlit in July 2012, after writer Brian Lynch recognized the popularity of Despicable Me Minion Mayhem, a simulator ride.
-Pierre Coffin became director again with newcomer Kyle Balda as the co-director, marking the first film in the franchise where Chris Renaud is not a director.
+Pierre Coffin became director again with newcomer Kyle Balda as the co-director, marking the first film in the franchise where Chris Renaud is not a director, but as an executive producer.
 Eric Guillon returned for the film but was not an art director, as he was the character and production designer for the film.

 Casting

 In February 2013, Sandra Bullock joined the cast to voice Scarlet Overkill, with Jon Hamm joining two months later as her husband Herb Overkill.
 Bullock was paid $10 million for her involvement.
 In March 2015, Allison Janney was cast as Madge Nelson.
 Pierre Coffin, the film's director, reprised his role as the Minions.
-This is one of the films in the franchise in which Coffin is the lead actor and the first film where Chris Renaud doesn't serve as a director, but an executive producer.
+This is one of the films in the franchise in which Coffin is the lead actor.
 Kyle Balda served as a co-director along with Coffin.
 Jennifer Saunders was cast to voice Queen Elizabeth II.